Nervoic/NvcSave/README.md

 3.__Comprehensive XML Documentation__:
 -The included XML documentation within the codebase provides clear guidance and explanations, making it easy to understand and integrate the library into your project.

+4.__Generic type support__:
+-NvcSave is designed with flexibility in mind, supporting generic types to accommodate a wide range of data types.
+This ensures that you can save and load any data type, from simple primitives to complex custom objects, with ease.

 # Installation

 1.__Download the Repository__: